5 Great Inventory Control Methods & Management Techniques

 Overview

-Just-In-Time (JIT) inventory aims to reduce waste by receiving goods only as they are needed for production or sales.
+Just-In-Time (JIT) inventory aims to reduce waste by receiving goods only as they are needed for production or sales, ensuring they arrive at the right time.
 Popularized by Toyota, JIT minimizes holding costs by keeping inventory levels low.

 How It Works